st3fan/tinydoh/README.md

 }
 ```

-I then run the server in a *tmux* session simply with `go run main.go`.
+I then run the server in a *tmux* session simply with `go run main.go -verbose`.
 This is obviously not production ready, it is an experiment / exploration.

 To get this going in Firefox, you need the following: